-The excitement of launching can make you assume everyone else feels the same way as you do.
-The truth is that you might be assuming too much.
+The excitement of launching can make you assume everyone else feels the same way as you do, however the truth is that you might be assuming too much.

-You can benefit from identifying and analyzing your focus market when:
+You can benefit from identifying and analysing your focus market when:

-Here, you need to identify the people who are willing, able and looking to buy a product such as yours for several reasons:
+Here, you need to identify the people who are willing, able and genuinely interested in buying a product like yours for several reasons:

-- To figure out if there is a need for your product, service or idea
+To figure out if there’s a need for your product, service or idea

-- To analyze if the need in the market makes commercial sense to invest in
+To analyse if the need in the market makes commercial sense to invest in

-- To figure out which marketing methods you can use to bolster visibility as a new player and how you can use those to increase reach.
+To decide which marketing methods you can use to bolster visibility as a new player and how you can use those to increase reach or engagement

 Refining your target market analysis when you are already operational has several benefits as well:

-- To find out how you can use your ideal customers’ favored marketing methods to increase effectiveness
+To find out how you can use your ideal customers’ favoured marketing methods to increase effectiveness

-Getting into your competitors’ market segment is not the smartest move.
-Yet, prior research will help you figure out what customers are not getting from their seller.
-You’d know what to provide to inbound more unhappy customers.
+Jumping into your competitors’ market pool isn’t the smartest move.
+But, prior research will help you figure out what customers are not getting from their seller.
+Which would help you to understand how to plug those gaps and fulfil those dissatisfied customers.

 Defining your core market helps you to focus your efforts on satisfying a specific set of customer needs.
-So you can ensure continuous improvement and become an authority in that area.
+So, you can ensure continuous improvement and become an authority in your area.

-That, in turn, helps you build trust, and establishing trust gets you customers and repeat clients.
+That, in turn, helps you build trust.
+And establishing trust gets you loyal customers and repeat business.

-How to Identify and Analyze your Target Market in 2017 and Beyond
+How to Identify and Analyse your Target Market

 So, how do you ensure to relish in the benefits of segmenting your focus market?

-Here are 6 ways to help you decode your target market online and off:
+Here are 6 ways to help you decode your target market, both online and off:

-Do not be surprised if what you think of your focus market is wrong.
-Let the numbers do the talking, so to speak.
-Collect the research data to inform your decision.
+So, don’t be surprised if what you think of your focus market is wrong.
+Instead, let the data do the talking.

 Here are some surprising stats that might catch you off-guard:

-- An increasing number of women fashion stores are styling up to appeal to men too.
-They figured more men are coming in to buy items on behalf of their partners or for them
+An increasing number of women fashion stores are styling up to appeal to men too.
+They figured more men are coming in to buy items on behalf of their partners or for themselves.

-- It would not be surprising to find out that many kids get, not what they or their parents want, but their nannies’ wishes.
-This is especially so for children whose parents are young professionals with significant income and tight work hours.
+It would not be surprising to find out that many kids get, not what they or their parents want, but their nannies’ wishes.
+This is especially so for children whose parents are young professionals with significant income and restrictive working hours.

-Find Out Your Potential Customers’ Pain-Points — and Offer A Good Solution
+2. Find Out Your Potential Customers’ Pain Points — and Offer A Viable Solution

-A mistake many businesses make is to assume buyers care much about their brand.
-Contrary, buyers really care about what you can help them solve.
+A mistake many businesses make is to assume buyers care about their brand.

-You make a mistake every time you talk about yourself instead of addressing what you are doing to elevate the suffering of your customer.
+You make a mistake every time you talk about yourself instead of addressing what you’re doing to alleviate the suffering of your customer.

-And you need to research what exactly your clients love about your product or service.
-Many times, it might not be what it seems.
+And you also need to research exactly what it is that your clients love about your product or service.
+Most of the time, it probably won’t be what you expect.